ivabus/ivabus.github.io/_posts/2023-07-28-nixos-encounter.md

 ### Step one: Installation

-I recently got a free (for me) laptop with Astra Linux preinstalled, used it for 10 minutes in a row and caught myself thinking that I could try to install NixOS on it (I had never had experience with NixOS before, until I came across [Delroth's configs](https://github.com/delroth/infra.delroth.net)).
+I recently got a free (for me) laptop with Astra Linux preinstalled, used it for 10 minutes and caught myself thinking that I could try to install NixOS on it (I had never had experience with NixOS before, until I came across [Delroth's configs](https://github.com/delroth/infra.delroth.net)).

 Flashed USB.
 Booted up. `nixos-generate-config`. `nixos-install`.